Most Effective Products

 Storing Items In Plastic Container

 The best way to discourage rats or mice from entering your garage is to make it as unattractive to them as possible.
-Once a rodent enters your garage it does not take long for them to find their way into your home.
-Keep in mind that this area provides numerous nesting and food sites, so you will need to make sure these conditions are removed.
+Once a rodent enters your garage, it does not take long for them to find their way into your home.
+Remember that this area provides numerous nesting and food sites, so you must ensure these conditions are removed.

-Begin by storing any food items from dog or cat food, bird seed, grass seeds, and other powdery or food related items within sealable plastic containers.
-Other items being stored in a cardboard box will also need to be placed in a tight fitted plastic container.
-Even if the contents are not desirable for the rodent they will still search for the carboard box material since it can be used for nest creation or to sharpen their incisor teeth.
+Begin by storing any food items, such as dog or cat food, bird seed, grass seeds, and other powdery or food-related items, within sealable plastic containers.
+Other items stored in a cardboard box will also need to be placed in a tight-fitting plastic container.
+Even if the contents are not desirable for the rodent, they will still search for the cardboard box material since it can be used for nest creation or to sharpen their incisor teeth.

-Pull items away from the wall and off the ground by placing it on shelving.
-With more exposed spaces in your garage this will help to lessen pathways used for travel by the rodent and discourage them from foraging.
+Place items on shelving to pull them away from the wall and off the ground.
+More exposed spaces in your garage will help lessen the pathways used by rodents to travel and discourage them from foraging.

-If you keep firewood in the garage, it will need to stored and stacked on shelving or stored outside at least several feet away from your homes foundation.
+If you keep firewood in the garage, it must be stored on shelving or outside, at least several feet away from your home's foundation.

 Seal Entry Points